martinfleis/phd-thesis/00 Thesis Structure.md

     - Principle of DHC recognition
       - Primary & patterned characters
       - Clustering
+    - Morphometric characters
       - Primary characters
-      - Initial selection and adaptation to relational model
-        - Optimisation of L scale (part of adaptation)
-          - Optimisation topological distance on MT
-          - Optimal distance on network
-      - Expansion of initial selection
-      - Cleaning?? of the selection
-        - Collinearity of characters
-          - tests of collinearity of characters (correlations)
-          - Exclusion of reduntant characters
-        - Spatial Autocorrelation
-          - tests for the ability of each character to capture meaningful patterns
+        - Principles of character selection and definition
-          - Exclusion of pattern-less characters
+        - Identified set of primary characters
       - Patterned characters
-      - Diversity as a statistical dispersion
         - *To follow the principles of DHC recognition, most of the characters tested above has to be expressed using their 'patterned' versions.
 That is calculation of interquartile mean and diversity characters for each one of them within 3 topological steps on MT.
 These characters will then be used within clustering algorithm itself.*
-      - Collinearity
+        - Central tendency
+          - Mean, IQ, ID, Median
+          - Definition of Interquartile mean
+        - Diversity as a statistical dispersion
+          - Analysis of selection as an annexe
+          - Definitions if ID Theil, IQR and Simpson
     - Gaussian clustering
       - *Introduction of selected clustering method and reasoning for its selection.*
       - Dimensionality issue
         - *As resulting morphometric description of each building/cell has ~300 values, with 140 000 buildings, we are facing 'dimensionality curse'.
 This issue is discussed in relation to clustering and possible reducing of dimensionality (PCA, Factor analysis).*
-      - Clustering method
+      - Gaussian Mixture Model clustering
       - Levels of DHC resolution and its scalability
         - *Discussion on the resolution of DHC (number of clusters) and scalibility of method (exponential growth of resource needs as case study area grows).*
+        - Selection of number of components
+          - Stability of procedure
-        - BIC
+          - BIC, AIC, etc.
+          - *we can go with lower number of clusters to maximise stability of procedure (may incurr underfitting) or with the smallest BIC (might be overfitted).
+However, as the next step is hierarchical clustering, we can use its help in interpretation of smaller clusters.*
         - Subclustering
     - Data preprocessing
-      - The common issues with selected data
+      - The common issues with input data
       - Preprocessing of buildings
         - to ensure precise results of tessellation
       - Preprocessing of street network
-        - to ensure topologically correct network representing streets in morphlogical terms
+        - to ensure topologically correct network representing streets in morphological terms
-  - Case study Prague
+  - DHC recognition | Case study Prague
-    - *Application of the whole methodology to the case study of Prague (reasoning why Prague...)*
+    - *Application of the whole methodology to the case study of Prague*
     - Primary characters
-      - Collinearity test
-      - Spatial Autocorrelation test
+      - Few examples, rest in Appendix
     - Patterned characters
+      - Few examples, rest in Appendix?
     - Clustering
       - variants based on resolution and scalability tests
       - Whole Prague